|

 focus lengthily on yourself.
 That often

-indicates a false self controls you.
+indicates a false self dominates you.

 If you sense a person is bored by you and/or your topic, you